COSC360/project-subarusakashita/Proposal.md

 		-Edit/delete their own posts

 	Admin Requirements:
+		-Has access to all content that all users to
 		-Edit the ads that users see
 		-Edit/delete any posts
 		-(admin must be able to search/see profile and enable/disable users too)